Seeking Community Engagement Coordinator

 LOCATION: Columbia, SC

 The Palmetto Cycling Coalition (PCC) is looking for a highly motivated, talented individual to assist in communications and state campaigns, coordinate and grow the Coalition’s donor/member program and databases, and develop and grow our bike safety education and local advocacy programs.
-The position will be full time at 40 hours/week.
+The position is 30 hours/week.
 People of color encouraged to apply.

 PCC is a small, statewide non-profit organization, operating in existence for over 20 years.
 We are the primary organization in South Carolina advocating for biking and walking at the state level.
 Our mission is to make South Carolina bicycle and pedestrian friendly, by improving safety through better access and education, to promote healthy lifestyles and livable and economically viable communities.
 We are a lean and highly motivated organization.
 Our main programs currently are our state Multimodal Policy campaign, a legislative agenda on Vulnerable Roadway Users (H.3615), and our Safe Streets Save Lives bike safety education campaign.
 Our organization also has extensive experience growing grassroots leaders in local bike/walk movements, and we anticipate returning to this work soon.